hapijs/wreck/README.md

       whether the client should reject a response from a server with invalid certificates.
 This cannot be set at the same time as the `agent` option is set.
     - `redirects` - The maximum number of redirects to follow.
+    - `redirected` - A callback function that is called when a redirect was triggered, using the signature `function (statusCode, location, req)` where:
+      - `statusCode` - HTTP status code of the response that triggered the redirect.
+      - `location` - The redirected location string.
+      - `req` - The new [ClientRequest](http://nodejs.org/api/http.html#http_class_http_clientrequest) object which replaces the one initially returned.
     - `agent` - Node Core [http.Agent](http://nodejs.org/api/http.html#http_class_http_agent).
       Defaults to either `wreck.agents.http` or `wreck.agents.https`.
 Setting to `false` disables agent pooling.
     - `timeout` - The number of milliseconds to wait without receiving a response